 When is the best time to go on a Whale Watch?

 There are two primary seasons for whale watching cruises in San Diego: summer/fall, and winter/spring.
-During the summer months (mid-June through September), you are more likely to see a greater variety of whales.
+During the summer months (mid-June through September), you’re more likely to see a greater variety of whales.
 You could see whales including minke whales, fin whales, humpback whales, orcas, and the largest animal on earth—the blue whale.

-During the winter whale watch season (mid-December through April), you will mainly see the remarkable gray whales.
+During the winter whale watch season (mid-December through April), you’ll mainly see the remarkable gray whales.
 Other animals frequently spotted on San Diego whale watches include a diverse array of dolphin species, including bottlenose dolphins, Pacific white-sided dolphins, and common dolphins.
 You could also see sea lions and several types of sea birds like herons, gulls, and pelicans.

 Essentially, if you have the freedom to decide what time of year your trip to San Diego will occur, you can arrange it around which kind of whale you’d like to see the most.